The Colorado Adventure: Day 6, part 2

 We got our pictures of the star and began heading to the exit for your standard overpriced souvenirs and the next hotel so baby girl could get her pool on!
 (Maybe some sister beating as well.)

 The Cheyenne Mountain Zoo is a nice little zoo with an amazing view.
 There are far more creatures than I could possibly try to describe within this post.
 We’ll be back to the Colorado Springs area without a doubt in the future and make a return trip.
+Don’t forget to pop on over and check out the video on YouTube!

 When you make your visit to the zoo just know, CJ approves of the ice cream.